goeh/grails-attachmentable/README.md

-acceptExt      | Accepted extensions. updateElemId   | The ID of the element that will be updated with the response data. redirect       | URL to redirect to when file upload is finished.
+acceptExt      | Accepted extensions. updateElemId   | The ID of the element that will be updated with the response data. redirect       | URL to redirect to when file upload is finished. plugin         | true/false flag to use the template bundled with the plugin or not (default true)

 ### uploadForm